kariane/brunordgs/README.md

 - ⚡ Fun fact: ...
 -->

-Enthusiast in mobile and web development 💜
+Enthusiast in web and mobile development 💜
 - I’m currently learning Javascript
+- I started learning web development in May of 2020
 - Focus on Omnistack (Node.js, React and React Native)

 Stay focus, drink coffee and go ahead.